 So where Edward could work through his emotions and find, eventually, closure…that probably won’t happen for Susan.
 In all likelihood, things will not improve for her.
 Which makes Nocturnal Animals an existential revenge film.
 Edward doesn’t physically hurt Susan.
 He just destroys any hope she had for her still finding happiness.

 Alonso was right to say Nocturnal Animals “packs a punch”.
-It’s as much a story of triumph as it is one of annihilation of the spiritual realm, the realm of heart and soul and psyche.
+It’s as much a story of triumph as it is annihilation of heart and soul and psyche.
 That does take time to process, to unpack and appreciate.
 And that’s why the first quote frustrated me so much.
 There’s nothing glazed or remote or barely human about Nocturnal Animals.
 It’s dealing with the core of what humanizes and dehumanizes us, of the forces that erode and those which heal.

 Update: The Concept of Forgiveness